-Timeouts, while mostly reserved for children, do work for pets, too.
+While mostly reserved for children, timeouts work for pets too.
 The key is that you need to put them in a time-out the moment you see them gnawing at your plant.
-If you’ve been at work all day and come home to a chewed-up plant, a timeout won’t work because your cat won’t be able to equate his bad behavior from earlier in the day with getting scolded.
-It just won’t know why it’s in a timeout.
+If you’ve been at work all day and come home to a chewed-up plant, a timeout won’t work because your cat won’t be able to equate their bad behavior from earlier in the day with the consequence.
+They just won’t understand why you gave them a timeout.

-Place your kitty in a room on its own where it will be deprived of attention.
-Laundry areas or bathrooms are an ideal location.
+Place your kitty in a room on their own, where they will be deprived of attention.
+Laundry areas or bathrooms are ideal locations.

-Most cats can’t stand the sound of sudden noises, so making a ruckus when you see them near your plant could be enough to steer them away.
+Most cats react to the sound of sudden noises, so making a ruckus when you see them near your plant could be enough to steer them away.
 Even something as simple as a firm “psst” noise can stop them in their tracks.

 You can try shaking a noisy can or a plastic water bottle filled with screws or pennies.